Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/17_chapter-14.md

 ![Chapter_14_images/Abilities/2_tunic.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_14_images/Abilities/2_tunic.png)

+**Tip:**

+By default, the "walking" animation will disable any animation.
+To change the default walking one could use `hero:set_tunic_sprite_id(sprite_id)` and have the animation for "walking" be "stopped."
+That way the hero will walk around using the "stopped" animation.
+Another way to do this is with the drawable sprite functions.

+**Tunic Animation List:**

 The tunic has the following default animations and probably more.
 They are needed for the hero abilities.

 - boomerang1